echtermeyer/OS-Scheduling-Algorithms-Comparison/README.md

 ## Video
 A low quality version of the video can be found directly here in the github repository.
-It can also be watcched on Youtube: https://youtu.be/9bVAGvbL8Gc
+It can also be watched on Youtube: https://youtu.be/9bVAGvbL8Gc

 ![Endcard Video](./img/Endcard.png)